 Each child will quickly appreciate that they are not alone in their need for extra support and tutoring.
 This is a great confidence-builder for children, especially for those who may have begun to feel isolated, if struggling to understand a certain subject.

 Will it be hard?

-Not all children find learning to read easy.
+Not all children find learning easy.
 Others get frustrated because they can't spell.
-Many children really struggle to understand certain concepts in maths; and in a class of 20+ children, it is easy to fall behind.
+Many really struggle to understand certain concepts in maths; and in a class of 25+ children, it's easy to fall behind very quickly.

 Our programmes are designed to give students the motivation to succeed.
 In a supportive environment, students are encouraged to allow themselves mistakes, in order to understand a subject they may be struggling with.